noahzarro/netsec/README.md

 ### During the Lecture or Exercise session

-There are three options to ask questions during lectures exercise sessions:
+There are two options to ask questions during lectures exercise sessions:

 1. (**preferred**) Raise your hand (virtually) on Zoom.
 After being prompted by the lecturer or assistant, unmute yourself and ask the question verbally.
 If you want, you can also enable your camera (not required).
-2. Ask your question in the Zoom chat.
+2. Ask your question in the Zoom chat; an assistant or the lecturer will monitor the chat.
-3. Use the document at <https://course.netsec.inf.ethz.ch/questions> to ask anonymous questions.

-An assistant will monitor the chat and the question document and selectively ask some of the questions verbally.
+The [cryptpad document](https://course.netsec.inf.ethz.ch/questions) has been discontinued as it hasn't been used since switching to Zoom-based lectures.
+An exported version containing all questions and answers is available [here](NetSec-Lecture-Questions.html).

 ## Handing in Exercises